This post may contain affiliate links. Please see our disclosure policy for more details.

 A toddler's plate with sauce in a small bowl with plain pasta, diced chicken, and blueberries.

-Enjoy this creamy pumpkin pasta with some cheese, and fresh herbs, such as sage, thyme, rosemary, or basil, which will really help brighten up the dish.
+• With Pasta – Serve over penne, spaghetti, or your child’s favorite pasta shape.
+Top with extra some cheese, and fresh herbs, such as sage, thyme, rosemary, or basil, which will really help brighten up the dish.

-Stir in some yogurt or ricotta if you desire extra creaminess and toasted nuts or seeds for some crunch.
+• Add Creaminess and Crunch – Stir in some yogurt or ricotta for extra creaminess, and sprinkle with toasted nuts or seeds for a delightful crunch.

 And if you’re struggling to get your child to eat mixed foods (very common!) try serving the pasta and sauce separately.
 Here are some Toddler dinner ideas and serving suggestions.